SalahEddineOutl/Block-Breaker/README.md

 # Block-Breaker
-How to import a project ?
+How to import This project ?

 Open Unity , click “import Package” → Choose “Block-Breaker.UnityPackageFile” → Wait until the import process completes.